-Track: Outside the comfort zone by Pete Brown
+Track: Outside the comfort zone by Peter Brown

 What is your perception of the track?
 Unsatisfactory memories of school sports day or images from the TV of strings of impossibly thin athletes running impossibly fast times?
 Well, you don’t have to be a superstar to train like one for the benefits of a structured training regime are immense if you’re serious about improving your race times.

 The principle involved is quite simple: by running faster than race pace, over time, the body slowly adapts and race times will improve.
 The problem with this is that it is difficult to maintain this increased pace for an extended period of time.
 Effort is therefore broken down into manageable chunks of fast running (repetitions or reps) interspersed with periods of recovery (intervals).
 Training on the track allows the length of each rep/recovery to be accurately measured with the result that changes in performance can be accurately recorded.

 An issue with this is that it’s hard work; track is something that you have to want to do.
 On the other hand, the benefits in terms of your personal best can be massive.
 If track appears to be daunting then the speed sessions at Millhouses on Tuesday evening might suit you better to start with.
 These tend to be more relaxed but have similar objectives following the same principle of fast running followed by periods of recovery.

 Thursday evening track sessions at Woodbourn Road normally last about 60/70 minutes and consist of the following format: